pushkarkumarlal/promptEngineeringOpenAI/README.md

 # promptEngineeringOpenAI
-Examples and codes to do Promet Engineering fro opwnAI in most efficinet way
+Examples and codes to do Prompt-Engineering for opwnAI in most efficinet way